Magnesium Deficiency: Signs, Foods & Remedies

 Remember, your skin is cytophylactic, meaning it is extremely absorbent just like a sponge and therefore very effective at drawing in mineral nutrients when exposed to them.

 In other words, both magnesium chloride and magnesium suflate are both easily absorbed through your skin when dissolved in hot water.

 If you don't have a bathtub, you can add 1 cup into a foot bath to reap similar benefits, because the pores of your feet are one of the most absorbent areas of the body.

 Soaking in magnesium not only relaxes muscles, hydrates the skin, aids the healing of wounds and reduces inflammation, but can also help with headaches and migraines, sleeplessness, as well as improve your general wellbeing.

-Dispense 1-3 sprays into a cupped hand, then rub into the skin thoroughly.
+To massage yourself in areas you can reach, you can also dispense 1-3 sprays into a cupped hand, then rub into the skin thoroughly.
 Repeat to cover arms, legs, and any areas needing special attention.